 Leanne is an alumnus of the 2004 Governor General’s Canadian Leadership Conference.
 Leanne works as senior manager with MNP Consulting in Winnipeg’s organizational development practice in which she serves as MNP’s change management and organizational transformation expert.
 Prior to joining MNP, Leanne was Partner in a Winnipeg and Ottawa-based organization development consulting firm.

 Leanne received her Master of Arts degree from Concordia University in Montreal, where she specialized in organizational change and learning.
-She believes in contributing to her community and was involved in planning the 2008, 2012 and 2015 conferences, co-chairing for the last two conferences.
+She believes in contributing to her community and has been involved with the planning of every GGCLC conference since her participation in 2004, co-chairing the Manitoba Regional Committee for the last two editions.

 Leanne serves on international boards and committees for the Association of Change Management Professionals, the Human Resource Association of Manitoba and the United Church of Canada.
 She has served as chair of several human resource conferences and national youth forums.